 The ability to manage your trades comes with several perks, especially if you are an expert trader.
-You can shape your strategy, optimize your profits, and reduce losses with real-time information.
+You can shape your strategy with real-time information.

 The functionalities continue to improve as the focus shifts from PCs to mobile devices.
 As a result, you can manage your trades from your smartphone without hiccups.
 Some online brokers go beyond providing financial instruments.

-Before you make your pick, here are the types of online brokers you should consider:
+Here are the types of online brokers you can consider:

-- Discount brokers that are highly affordable but miss out on advanced services like investment advice.
+- Discount brokers that are affordable but do not provide advanced services like investment advice.

 - 1 Overview of Plus 500 and Trading 212